 Philosophy.
 The purpose of base salaries is to attract and retain our Executives.
 Increases in base salary also serve to reward performance and recognize significant increases in the scope of an Executive's position and responsibilities.
 Our philosophy is to set salaries for our Executives at the 50th percentile of the peer group's salaries for executives with similar positions and responsibilities (with adjustments made to reflect the various sizes of the companies in such group).
-Recent promotions, however, have resulted in actual base salaries for several of our Executives that are below the size-adjusted 50th percentile of the peer group.

 Changes to base salaries occur on a periodic basis that is generally at least twelve months after the most recent adjustment for the Executive.
 Base salary changes take into account market data for similar positions, the Executive's experience and time in position, any changes in responsibilities and individual performance.
 Individual performance is determined by considering achievement against each Executive's specific performance goals established at the beginning of each year.
-Generally, such individual performance goals are established to support the financial and operational goals established by the Board for the Company, and may include earnings before income taxes, depreciation and amortization ("EBITDA"), debt reduction, new product innovation targets, business unit revenue, profitability and cost-saving goals and certain more subjective goals such as improvement in culture, implementation of compliance initiatives and management effectiveness.
+Generally, such individual performance goals are established to support the financial and operational goals established by the Board for the Company, and may include earnings before income taxes, depreciation, amortization and other non-cash charges ("EBITDA"), debt reduction, new product innovation targets, business unit revenue, profitability and cost-saving goals and certain more subjective goals such as improvement in culture, implementation of compliance initiatives and management effectiveness.